shellbear/faktur/README.md

 # faktur

-Invoice generator as a service
+Invoice generator as a service.
+Generate pdf invoices from Json.

+## How it works?

 ## Build with